 When Susan Chibnall and her husband cancel their tickets to Switzerland, United Airlines promises them they can use their credit for a year.
 So why have their tickets expired?

-Question: My husband and I paid $3,000 for round-trip tickets on United Airlines last year from Washington to Zurich, Switzerland.
+My husband and I paid $3,000 for round-trip tickets on United Airlines last year from Washington to Zurich, Switzerland.
 We also took out a travel insurance policy.
 Because of a post-surgical medical issue, my husband could not travel.
 At that time, we contacted United and were told we could reuse the tickets as long as we flew before Dec.
-24, 2017.
+24.

-We were not told that at the time of this discussion, but the agent would not budge.
+At the time of this discussion, they did not inform us, but the agent would not budge.
 Essentially, he said, “Too bad.
 It’s our policy.”
-We have both been frequent United flyers for more than 10 years; my husband for more than 15 years and has racked up approximately 500,000 miles over those years.
+Both of us have been frequent United Airlines flyers for more than 10 years; my husband, in particular, has been flying with them for over 15 years and has accumulated approximately 500,000 miles over that time.

-We have tried to resolve this by contacting United, including an email to the CEO, but to no avail.
-We can’t even get anyone to discuss the matter with us.
-It sickens me to think that we simply gave $3,000 to United and it sickens me even more that they won’t compromise on this.
-Even if the “one year from date of purchase applies” (which, again, we had no idea of this policy), we called less than two weeks after that; this, coupled with our frequent flyer status and the fact that the agent we discussed the rebooking policy with last December did not mention the one-year-from-date-of-purchase policy, creates a situation we feel United should at least compromise around (especially since they are currently rated the second worst airline in the country).
-Any help or advice you can give would be most appreciated. — Susan Chibnall, Fairfax, Va.
+Even if the “one year from date of purchase applies” (which, again, we had no idea about this policy), we called less than two weeks after that.
+Additionally, our frequent flyer status and the fact that the agent we discussed the rebooking policy with last December did not mention the one-year-from-date-of-purchase policy have created a situation where we believe United Airlines should at least be willing to compromise (especially since they are currently rated the second worst airline in the country). — Susan Chibnall, Fairfax, Va.

-Answer: I’m sorry your tickets expired before you could use them.
+I apologize for the expiration of your tickets before you could use them.
 United should have told you about the deadline.
 Instead, the representative you spoke with either wasn’t clear or you didn’t understand what the employee said.

 I’m a little bit surprised you weren’t aware of the policy, which is an industry standard.
-Both you and your husband are frequent United customers, and this can’t be your first canceled flight.
+You and your husband frequently use United Airlines as customers, and this can’t be your first canceled flight.
 Still, the burden was on the airline — not you — to be clear about any rules.
-If an employee told you that you had a full year, United should have been true to its word.
+If an employee told you that you had a full year, United Airlines should have been true to its word.
 You shouldn’t have to research an employee’s promise to ensure that it’s the truth.

 You say you reached out to United’s CEO, and while that’s a good strategy, you might first try a few lower-level contacts who have more direct control of customer service issues.
-I list their names, numbers and email addresses on my consumer advocacy site.
+I list their names, numbers and email addresses on this site.